 The current study did not measure the diets of the children, something that could have influenced the results, said Ingrid Helland at Oslo University Hospital, who led the earlier Norwegian research.

-"It might be that subtle beneficial effects of [prenatal fish oil] supplementation are being overshadowed by other factors [genetics, social stimulation, nutrition, etc.]," Helland said.
+"It might be that subtle beneficial effects of (prenatal fish oil) supplementation are being overshadowed by other factors (genetics, social stimulation, nutrition etc)," Helland wrote in an e-mail to Reuters Health.